nus-cs2103-AY2425S1/ip/docs/README.md

 ![Product screenshot](Ui.png)

 Cow is a task management application designed to help you keep track of your to-dos, deadlines, and recurring tasks efficiently.
-With an intuitive interface and powerful features, Cow ensures that you stay organized and productive.
+With an intuitive interface and powerful features, Cow ensures that you stay organized and productive!

 ## Adding todos